 All children are unique and learn to read at different rates so do not be concerned if your child remains on a particular colour band for a while.
 It is best that they become fast and fluent readers at one level before moving to the next.
 They may bring home a familiar text more than once to re-read.
 Again, this develops reading fluency and comprehension.
 Please help your child’s learning by being enthusiastic about reading, especially in the early stages.
 Read these Tips for Reading to help your child.

-In Key Stage 1 and 2, your child will have Guided Reading sessions several times a week in class.
+In Key Stage 1 and 2, your child will have Guided Reading sessions in class.
 These are lessons in which an adult leads a small group reading the same text.
 They are carefully planned to develop a range of reading strategies, including comprehension and phonics.
 They give our pupils experience in reading a wide range of materials.
 Groups study fiction and non-fiction and gradually gain awareness of different genres.
 The group setting provides opportunities for discussion and learning from each other under the teacher’s skilled guidance.
 Such lessons are in addition to 1:1 reading when adults listen to a child read alone, perhaps for assessment purposes.

-So, please support your children and us by listening to them read and talking about the books to develop comprehension.
+Please support your children and us by listening to them read and talking about the books to develop comprehension.
 Also, keep reading to your child, especially in your ‘mother tongue’.
 Sharing a book is a wonderful thing to do.